Koufonisia: Events

 Saint George is the patron saint of the island.
-On his name day, the 23 April, there is a procession of the saint's icon.
-"Panigiras", who is an islander votary to the Saint, is going around the island holding the icon in his hands.
-The roads that he passes by are full of roses.
+On his name day, the 23 April, there is a procession of the saint's icon over streets covered in rose petals.
 After the end of the procession, a traditional feast takes place in the village's square.
-Food—veal, braised with potatoes, patsas and wine—is offered to the visitors.
 All the taverns of the island take part in the feast.
 Easter is celebrated traditionally on Koufonisia.
 On Good Friday the port is floodlit by torches and on Easter the sky is full of fireworks.
 On the last Saturday of June the "feast of the fisherman" is organised on Koufonisia.
 Young people dance traditional dances and the most popular island songs are heard.
 Fresh fish, snacks and drinks are offered.

 The feasts are characteristic of Koufonisia and give a traditional color to the island.
 A big celebration is held on 20 July in the name of Prophet Elias and on 15 August.
 On the 15 August the celebration of Panagia (Virgin Mary) takes place at the little church of Kato Koufonisi.
 After the service the people offer food and then they are carried back to Pano Koufonisi by the fishing boats.
 They compete with each other who will get there first and when they are back, a feast takes place.
 Last but not least, the name day of Agios Nikolaos and Christmas are celebrated in a special way on Koufonisia- the most characteristic moment is when the older residents of the island sing the Christmas carols.
 During the epitaph's procession the sky is lit by fireworks and events are organized on the main beach of the island.

-Wedding traditions

-The wedding used to be a very special moment for Koufonisi's residents.
-The first step was the matchmaking and the second one the engagement.
-After some days, the couple undertook the wedding preparations.
-Both the parents of the bride and the parents of the groom offered their products- meat, sweets, traditional pasteli and kserotigana.
-The families of the bride and groom invited the people to the wedding.
-When they were on their way to the best man's and the maid of honor house, they were accompanied by musicians.
-After that, the bride and the groom were invited to join them and they made their way to the church.
-The party after the wedding ceremony lasted two days.
-Eight days later, a second party was organized which was also known as "antigamos".